Property Tax Reassessment and Certiorari Litigation

 Our Capital District lawyers are skilled at challenging tax assessments, but we can’t promise to reduce your taxes.
 We can offer an experienced evaluation of your case and our honest legal opinion of whether and how to proceed.
 We offer a variety of legal fee arrangements, depending on your risk tolerance and the complexity of your case.

-Call us toll free at 866-919-9031 or contact us online to arrange a consultation at one our four regional law offices or at a location most convenient for you.
+Call us toll-free at 866-919-9031 or contact us online to arrange a consultation at one of our five regional law offices or at a location most convenient for you.

 E. Stewart Jones Hacker Murphy also helps clients with the following property tax dispute cases: